Auckland's leaky pipes lose more water than the city saves

 Auckland's drinking water pipes are leaking at least 50 million litres a day, far more than Aucklanders have been asked to save during the most severe shortage in decades.

-The city's water managers also don't know how much water has leaked over the past five months - a period where use restrictions came in, and in which there was a huge increase in pipe breakages because of the ground drying out and contracting.
+The city's water managers also don't know how much water has leaked over the past five months - a period where usage restrictions came in, and in which there was a huge increase in pipe breakages because of the drying out and contracting of the ground.

 However non-profit organisation Water New Zealand said Auckland had one of the better rates of "real water loss" in the country.

-To help with the worst water shortage in decades Aucklanders have been asked to save 30 million litres of water a day, by having short showers and reducing the amount of washing.
+To help with the worst water shortage in decades Aucklanders have been asked to save 30 million litres a day, by having short showers and reducing the amount of washing they do.
 Hoses and water blasters connected to town water are off-limits.

-But at least one in every eight litres that Auckland produces disappears somewhere along the way - 50 million litres a day down the drain.
+But at least one in every eight litres that Auckland produces disappears - 50 million litres a day down the drain.

 Council water body Watercare chief executive Raveen Jaduram admitted it was not even meeting its own target.